Schubert puzzles and integrability I: invariant trilinear forms: Proofs of the main theorems

 \subsection{The required properties: quantum integrability}

 It is convenient to introduce the ``dual'' graphical representation which is more traditional in quantum integrable systems: we denote a rhombus with its four edges labeled by $L_d$

-The colors of lines are a reminder of the direction of the corresponding edge of the rhombus.
+The colors of lines are a reminder of the direction of the corresponding edge of the rhombus (red lines go SouthWest, green lines SouthEast, and blue lines will go South).
 This information may seem redundant since lines themselves have a given direction; however it is sometimes useful to deform the lines (in a way that is harder to realize with rhombi), and then their direction may vary (but not their color).
 We will say more about this after proposition~\ref{prop:key}.
+Representation-theoretically, this corresponds to the fact that lines of a given color carry a given representation of the underlying Hopf algebra.

-We then attach a parameter (usually called the spectral parameter) to each line, in such a way that the fugacity of the rhombus / crossing depends on the ratio\footnote{ We work in the multiplicative group, or equivalently with trigonometric solutions of the Yang-Baxter equation, since our goal is to compute in $K$-theory.
-The corresponding additive group / rational solutions compute Schubert calculus in ordinary cohomology.} of these two parameters:
+The graphical convention is that a drawn rhombus\,/\,crossing {\em represents its own fugacity,} and that when rhombi are glued together, the labels of the internal edges are summed over as in (\ref{eq:labeledges}), or in the dual language, when lines emerging from crossings are reconnected, the labels of these lines should match and are summed over.

-\junk{corrected the ring since the spectral parameters will typically be any of these variables, not just $u_1/u_2$, and there are other spectator variables like $q$, hence the vague statement below} The fugacity lives in some appropriate ring of rational functions in $u_1$, $u_2$ and possibly other indeterminates.
+We then attach a parameter (usually called the spectral parameter) to each line, in such a way that the fugacity of the rhombus\,/\,crossing depends on the ratio\footnote{ We work in the multiplicative group, or equivalently with trigonometric solutions of the Yang-Baxter equation, since our goal is to compute in $K$-theory.
+The corresponding additive group\,/\,rational solutions compute Schubert calculus in ordinary cohomology.} of these two parameters:

-The graphical convention (as explained in \S\ref{ssec:tensors}) is that a drawn rhombus / crossing represents its own fugacity, and that when rhombi are glued together, the labels of the internal edges are summed over as in (\ref{eq:labeledges}), or in the dual language, when lines emerging from crossings are reconnected, the labels of these lines should match and are summed over.
+\junk{corrected the ring since the spectral parameters will typically be any of these variables, not just $u''/u'$, and there are other spectator variables like $q$, hence the vague statement below} The fugacity lives in some appropriate ring of rational functions in $u'$, $u''$ and possibly other indeterminates.